What is this woman doing – Walking along with a stick held aloft? 🙂

 Obviously after smaller prey!

-Where/When/How ~ What did I See, Hear, Smell, Touch, Taste?
+The Where/When/How ~ What did I See, Hear, Smell, Touch, Taste?

-- Stradbroke Island, Q. Evening walk
+- Stradbroke Island, Queensland – on an evening walk

 - TOUCH ~ sticky pieces of web stuck in my hair & down my arms

-- TASTE ~ natural Aussie bushland
+- TASTE ~ the dry eucalypt bushland